irmadong/Practical_Deep_Learning_Project/README.md

 # Practical_Deep_Learning_Project
-This is the Computer Vision Adversarial Training project
+What Can We Learn From the State-of-the-art Adversarial Attacks on Transfer Learning?

 # Motivation

 Deep neural networks are vulnerable to adversarial examples that mislead the models with imperceptible perturbations.
 Transfer learning aims to leverage models pre-trained on source data to efficiently adapt to target setting, where only limited data are available for model fine-tuning.